 The new legislation requires aging for several months, which is not easily possible for large amounts of vinegar.
 There is the possibility of producing aged balsamic vinegar for specified amount keeping in mind all the restrictions this entails.

 Our balsamic creams are produced from our Balsamic vinegar.
 Their production is based on knowledge and experience that the company has acquired over time by preparing the range of our Mediterranean mustards.
 So the recipes are created by us and monitored throughout the process of their production.
-Unlike with us most commercial creams outsourced so they don’t differ in taste.
-The combination of the caramel and the lack of balance in flavor and texture doesn’t allow these creams to be used in a more versatile way: as an ingredient in salas, soups, roasts, marinades, cooked food and even desserts.
+Unlike with us most commercial creams are outsourced so they don’t differ in taste.
+The lack of balance in flavor and texture doesn’t allow these creams to be used in a more versatile way: as an ingredient in salas, soups, roasts, marinades, cooked food and even desserts.